Kaludii/JotForm-API-Form-Explorer/README.md

 # JotForm API Form Explorer

 This is a simple web app built using [Streamlit](https://streamlit.io/) to explore and download JotForm forms using the JotForm API.
+If you have an enterprise plan with a custom domain, you can click on the API URL dropdown, select "*custom*", and enter your own custom jotform API URL.
+This app enchances the current JotForm max limit of 1000 max limit, into 4000 max limit by looping by automatically correctly the offset.
+This number can be increased to whichever max number is needed by changing '4000' to another higher number in the code.

 # Web App
 Click [Here](https://huggingface.co/spaces/Kaludi/JotForm-API-Form-Explorer_App "Here") To View This App Online!